Madave94/madave94.github.io/_posts/gcpr-2022-publication/2022-09-15-paper-layout-analysis.md

 The here presented dataset focuses on complex layouts of historical documents.
 It can be used to train models for document layout analysis similar to [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet) or [DocBank](https://github.com/doc-analysis/DocBank).
-As an annotations format we used the [COCO-Format](https://cocodataset.org/#format-data) and provide manual annotated polygons and bounding boxes, which means the dataset can be used to train Object Detection and Instance Segmentation models.
+As an annotation format we used the [COCO-Format](https://cocodataset.org/#format-data) and provide manual annotated polygons and bounding boxes, which means the dataset can be used to train Object Detection and Instance Segmentation models.
 The 52,000 annotated instances are spread across 19 classes.
 For more details please refer to [our publication][1].